EMC – The black Art, but it doesn’t have to be!

 Consider that any changes of significance made to the EUT to fix EMC problems may need to be retested for other tests to confirm it has no detrimental effects.

 You also need to consider modes of operation, we can advise you on this, but to test correctly it needs to be operated in the worst case.
-To identify worst case requires pre-testing, in most cases and often still requires tests to be repeated in different operating modes where applicable.
+To identify worst case requires pre-testing, and often still requires tests to be repeated in different operating modes where applicable.

 To help you pre-assess your EUT, here is a list of related test areas that need to be considered.